 What to do before taking a dog to Hawaii:

-1. The dog must have two rabies vaccinations with one administered no more than 90 days before departure.
+1. The dog must have two rabies vaccinations (at least 30 days apart) with one administered no more than 90 days before departure.

 2. Your dog must have a microchip before the FAVN test.
 Your vet must ensure that the microchip is working correctly, as it will be rechecked upon arrival in Hawaii.